cfpb/design-manual/guides/effective-forms.md

 ## How to structure the form

-You should choose a structure for your form that fits the ways in which your users will want to use it.
+The structure of your form should fit with the ways in which your users will want to use it.

 Ask yourself: